(Want to see the other party boat in Port Canaveral? Click here for our review)

 I’ve been on the Orlando Princess once and the Canaveral Princess a half dozen or so times.
 They’re virtually the same, save for the amount of time you’re on the boat.

 Anyway, their website, OrlandoPrincess.com, is easy to navigate when getting info and making a reservation, and they take most major credit cards.
+You do have to do some digging to figure out how much they charge.
 They’re also excellent with their precise directions regarding where the boat was at the dock, with specific driving directions for Orlando/Kissimmee, Melbourne, Daytona Beach, etc..

 When you reserve your spot, you pay half upfront.
 They call to confirm the night before, and you pay the balance in the on-site office before you go on the boat.
 Your payment includes: